or a hall that was the centre of so many Greystonian’s world for years on end, it’s surprising that there are so few photos of St Kilian’s Hall.

 Built for saints, and yet home to quite a few sinners during its teenage P’n’R disco days, Kilian’s was a lot of things to a lot of people.

-Originally built at the end of the 19th century as the Church of Ireland’s parish hall, and originally called Trafalgar Hall, this late, lamented landmark – it’s now apartments, of course – was, for many years, Greystones’ very own Orange Lodge.
+Originally built at the end of the 19th century as the Church of Ireland’s parish hall, and originally called Trafalgar Hall, this late, lamented landmark – which is now all swanky apartments, of course – was, for many years, Greystones’ very own Orange Lodge.
+Always handy to have somewhere to go after a long, hard march up Church Road.

 This was a time when, of a population of 900 people, 600 attended the Church of Ireland.